Phuire-Research/.github/profile/README.md

 ## [PhuirE](https://www.phuire.org/)
-This organization is currently preparing to build out and release a scientific research platform to reinforce safety and acceleration of AI via the advent of Formaticism.
-An inherit Positive Sums Marketplace based on Hyper Personalization.
+This organization is currently preparing to build out and release a scientific research platform to reinforce safety and acceleration of AI via the advent of Formatic Capitalism.
+An inherit Positive Sums Marketplace based on Hyper Personalization and Utilization Metrics.

 ---
 ## The Power of Logically defined Concepts